hashicorp/design-system/website/docs/components/table/partials/code/how-to-use.md

 }
 ```

-For details about the arguments provided to the `@onSelectionChange` callback function refer to the [Component API](#component-api) section.
+For details about the arguments provided to the `@onSelectionChange` callback function, refer to the [Component API](#component-api) section.

 !!!
 Info

 **Multi-select table without a model**

-While it's technically possible to use the multi-select feature in a table implemented without using a model, we strongly suggest to convert the code so that a `@model` is provided to the table, using a local dataset (created using the information/data that needs to be displayed).
+While it’s technically possible to use the multi-select feature in a table implemented without using a model, we strongly suggest converting the code to provide a `@model` to the table using a local dataset (created using the information/data you need to display).

 !!!